kate-bagenzo/strawberry-starter/src/posts/installation.md

     -Your email.
 Appears on the footer.
 You can leave this blank if you prefer.
 - `siteStyle`
     - The theme used by your blog.
 Themes are located in `src/assets/styles/themes/`.
 You can use (or edit) one of the premade themes, or create your own if you know CSS.
+- `siteSubDir`
+    - Set this only if you want to upload your blog to a subdirectory.
+    - e.g. - set this to `/blog/` if your site will be at `example.org/blog/` instead of `example.org`.
+    - This setting will automatically change all the links on your blog to work with your new subdirectory.
+        - e.g. When linking images in posts, you can just do `/assets/images/example.jpg`, instead of `/blog/assets/images/bowl_of_berries.jpg`
+    - **⚠️ Warning**: If you're uploading to Neocities and already have a homepage with content in it, BE SURE TO SET THIS!
+        - Uploading to Neocities will OVERWRITE content like your `index.html` !

 ### An aside about text editors
 You can use whatever text editor you want to edit!
 I like VS Code or Notepad++, but you can even use Notepad if you want.
 The only important thing is that it shouldn't be a *word processor*, like Microsoft Word or Libreoffice Writer.